giacomo-santoni/SC-project/README.md

 # 2. DATASET
 # 2.1 Simulated Data

+Is the function for loading _drdf_ files.
+It takes as input the name of the _drdf_ file and it returns a list, where each element is composed of 2 objects: the number of the event and a dictionary.
+The dictionary gives us information on the photons arrived on the camera: the keys are the names of the cameras and the values are matrices 32x32 where each element represents the number of photons that hit a pixel.
+This number isn't an integer since it is extracted from the electronic signal.

 In this code, simulated data are used since the experiment is still being built.
 They are in _.drdf_ format, created by the researchers of the DUNE group.
 Data are stored in 2 _"response.drdf"_ files, each generated after a simulation of 1000 events (i.e. charged particle interaction in the detector with photons production) with 60 and 58 camera configuration.
 They are organized as a list, where each element is composed of 2 objects: the number of the event and a dictionary.
 The dictionary gives us information on the photons arrived on the camera: the keys are the names of the cameras and the values are matrices 32x32 where each element represents the number of photons arrived in a pixel.
 This number isn't integer since it considers the electronic signal.
 The code for the import of these data is in **Preprocessing.py**.

 Thus, these data are stored in a matrix of (cameras x events).
 This matrix has then been arranged in an array, where each element is a matrix representing a single camera 32x32.
 These rearrangements are presented in **Preprocessing.py**.

 # 2.2 True Data

+> These data are stored in a _ROOT_ file: each camera is a _ROOTTree_ and inside each Tree we are interested in the **innerPhotons** branch, that tells us how many photons produced within the camera are detected by the sensor.

+> **OpenRootFile function**<br>It takes in input the name of the _drdf_ and _ROOT_ file and read the branch.
+Then it arranges the data of inner photons in a matrix of dimensions EVENTS(rows)xCAMERAS(cols), where each element is the number of inner photons.

 Together with each simulated file _"response.drdf"_, there is the file _"sensors.root"_ with the "truth" of data, that will represent the labels for CNN training.
 It is a _ROOT_ file: each camera is a ROOT Tree, and each Tree has some variables, organized in TLeaves.
 The variable of our interest is only _innerPhotons_, which tells us how many photons produced within the camera are detected by the sensor.
 These data are imported into the code in **RootPreprocessing.py**.
 In their original format, they look like this:

 ![innerPhotons](https://github.com/giacomo-santoni/SC-project/assets/133137485/1e487172-6256-47aa-b413-8db6b020923e)